adrienduque/IQ_circuit_solver/showcase_binaries_and_assets/README.md

 _Failing case, red ink : one missing connection can't be linked with a potential path to at least another missing connection, the whole board is not valid._

-This check is using a pathfinding algorithm (A-star) to find at least one potential connection path for each missing connection tile on the board, the pathfinding algorithm can only go through empty tiles.<br>
+This check is using a pathfinding algorithm (A-star) to find at least one potential connection path for each missing connection tile on the board, (the pathfinding algorithm can only go through empty tiles).<br>
 As we can see above, all the potential couples are linked with a different color, but in reality, as soon as the pathfinding algorithm finds a valid partner tile for a particular starting tile, it doesn't search for all its potential valid partners, and the existence of both these tiles is considered valid.<br>
+The most important part being : as soon as the pathfinding algorithm doesn't find a valid partner tile for a particular starting tile, the whole check fail, because this means there is a dead end (see the last screenshot above).<br>

-### V3.2 : exploration of different piece order setups
+## V3.2 : exploration of different piece order setups

 Does changing the default priority order of played piece by the algorithm will affect the performance ?